AaronZhao99/AaronZhao99/README.md

 <!-- Here are some ideas to get you started: -->

-- 🔭 I’m currently working on C++,Python,Data structure and algorithms,Redis
+- 🔭 I’m currently working on C++,Python,Data structure and algorithms,Redis,OS,NetWork
-- 🌱 I’m currently learning about MySQL,Javascropt,Machine Learning
+- 🌱 I’m currently learning about MySQL,Javascript,Machine Learning
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->